 Read More: Doom: The Dark Ages: The Kotaku Review

 Throughout the game, you’ll come across many knight statues with jewel collectibles.
-In these open-world segments, you’ll find a knight statue but it’s blocked off with a barrier surrounded by holographic lion statues.
-In order to fill these statues in, you’ll have to find three other lion statues scattered throughout the open-world mission and destroy them with your shield.
+In these open-world segments, you’ll find a knight statue but it’s blocked off with a barrier surrounded by holographic wolf statues.
+In order to fill these statues in, you’ll have to find three other wolf statues scattered throughout the open-world mission and destroy them with your shield.

 1. Finding the Knight Statue